 These pieces are characterized by twisting shapes, with animal heads and paws.

 It was a popular style in Nordic cultures between the late 9th and mid 10th century.

-Viking Borre tattoos have common themes with popular Celtic knot tattoos but with a little more breathing room.
+Viking Borre tattoos have common themes with popular Celtic tattoos but with a little more breathing room.

 Viking Mammen Tattoos

 After the Borre style came Mammen pieces, inspired by other European depictions of animals.

 These pieces would often feature large panels with symbolic creatures, usually lions or birds.

 The lines in Mammen tattoos are curvaceous and sometimes asymmetrical.

 The Oseburg art style dominated the 9th century.

 It is characterized by a “gripping beast” theme where the creatures within a piece come to life, gripping its borders.